bxparks/rpn83p/docs/USER_GUIDE.md

 There are other projects trying to keep RPL alive:

 - [newRPL](https://hpgcc3.org/projects/newrpl): reimplementation of HP 48/49/50
-  series on HP-50g (and related) hardware
+  series on the HP-50g (and related) hardware
-- [DB48x](http://joewing.calc.org): RPL implementation on the SwissMicros DM42
-  and DM32 calculators
+- [DB48x](https://github.com/c3d/db48x): an RPL implementation on the SwissMicros DM42 and DM32 calculators

 I don't think that it would be useful for me to duplicate those efforts.